 Will my loved one lose his or her license if they contact RPP?

 Professionals who contact RPP, before their professional licensing board is contacted, remain anonymous to their peers.
-All the boards have chosen to encourage voluntary participation by allowing RPP to assist their licensees outside of the board’s disciplinary process.
+The boards have chosen to encourage voluntary participation by allowing RPP to assist licensees who voluntarily report to RPP outside of the board’s disciplinary process.
+Voluntary compliant participants will not be reported to the Board.

 What is the length of treatment?

 Individual treatment depends upon the participant’s needs and their profession.
-RPP uses evidence-based best practices and ASAM criteria in recommending an individual’s appropriate level of care.
+RPP uses evidence-based best practices and ASAM criteria in recommending an individual’s appropriate level of care following an RPP conducted assessment.
+A participant referred for third-party evaluation will be required to follow the treatment recommendations issued by the third-party assessor.
 Treatment may be either inpatient or outpatient as consistent with their board’s expectations.
 The participant’s progress is monitored by RPP throughout the continuum of care.

 Who pays for treatment, and how much does it cost?